 APR vs Interest Rate Frequently Asked Questions (FAQs)

 In this article, we’ve done our best to compare APR vs interest rates are and explain how you can use each one.
 However, your particular financing situation may raise questions that we haven’t answered.
 We’ve gathered the most frequently asked questions about APR vs interest rates and answered them below.
-If your question was not answered, we invite you to ask it in the Fit Small Business Forum.

 The most frequently asked questions about APR vs interest rate are: